niklas-enns/SpeedTester/README.md

 ##Parameters:
 The operation of SpeedTester is controlled by four parameters
+* size
-- size (default: 50MB): The download size of the file which is used to calculcate your connection speed, in MB
+ *The download size of the file which is used to calculcate your connection speed, in MB *default: 50MB
-- interval (default: 1min): The download interval in minutes
+* interval (default: 1min): The download interval in minutes
-- url (default: [link](http://ftp.halifax.rwth-aachen.de/opensuse/distribution/13.2/iso/openSUSE-13.2-DVD-i586.iso)): The target file url
+* url (default: [link](http://ftp.halifax.rwth-aachen.de/opensuse/distribution/13.2/iso/openSUSE-13.2-DVD-i586.iso)): The target file url
-- tray: (default: enabled): Enables a GUI which is accessible through a tray icon
+* tray: (default: enabled): Enables a GUI which is accessible through a tray icon

 If you want to change some parameters, you can just use the GUI via the tray icon or pass command-line arguments to the application.